Archway Solitaire Guide

 History

 Archway Patience is generally treated as part of the La Chatelaine or Lady of the Manor family of solitaire games.
-It is known for its elegant open layout and unusually strategic planning.
+David Parlett described Archway as his facelift of Lady of the Manor, preserving the family shape while opening the layout for deeper planning.

 Its appeal comes from letting careful players read the entire deal and work through it with deliberate, almost puzzle-like decisions.